dreusebio/dreusebio.github.io/CV.md

 ---

 ## **Professional Summary**
-Hardworking and enthusiastic postdoctoral scholar in the field of epigenetics and a final-year student in a master’s program for clinical research at the University of California, Davis.
+Hardworking and enthusiastic postdoctoral scholar in the field of genetics and epigenetics at the University of California, Davis.
 Passionate about understanding the epigenetic mechanisms underlying neurodevelopmental disorders, particularly autism spectrum disorder (ASD).
 Focused on exploring how environmental exposure interacts with DNA methylation to influence health outcomes across generations.

 ---